arecker/blog/_drafts/today.md

 And Rodney was glad that I was back to Amstel as well.
 I remember the first time he saw the PBR cans in the fridge, he was immediately bummed he couldn't practice opening it for me.
 Today, he opened the fridge and brought a Diet Coke to Marissa and a biertje for me.
-I think if he brings me a beer every day, we're cool, no matter what.
+And he felt like something was restored in the grand order of things.